 Management monitors the results of the Group's operating segments separately for the purpose of making decisions about resource allocation and performance assessment.
 Segment performance is evaluated based on reportable segment profit/loss, which is a measure of adjusted profit/loss before tax from continuing operations.
-The adjusted profit before tax from continuing operations is measured consistently with the Group's profit before tax from continuing operations except that interest income, non-lease-related finance costs as well as head office and corporate expenses are excluded from such measurement.
+The adjusted profit before tax from continuing operations is measured consistently with the Group's profit before tax from continuing operations except that interest income, non-lease-related finance costs as well as head office and corporate other income and expenses are excluded from such measurement.

-Segment assets exclude deferred tax assets, other unallocated head office and corporate assets as these assets are managed on a group basis.
+Segment assets exclude corporate and other unallocated assets, which comprise deferred tax assets, other unallocated head office and corporate assets as these assets are managed on a group basis.

-Segment liabilities exclude interest-bearing bank borrowings and tax payable, deferred tax liabilities and other unallocated head office and corporate liabilities as these liabilities are managed on a group basis.
+Segment liabilities exclude corporate and other unallocated liabilities, which comprise interest-bearing bank borrowings, withholding tax payable, deferred tax liabilities and other unallocated head office and corporate liabilities as these liabilities are managed on a group basis.